- Home›

 How is Digoxin Injection used?

-This medication has been manufactured as a solution, which is intended to be injected intramuscularly or by intravenous infusion.
+This medication is manufactured as a solution, which is intended to be injected intramuscularly or by intravenous infusion.

 What dose should be given?